- Read More

 BABEL Restaurant

-The chef at Babel, Istvan Veres, draws on his Hungarian and Transylvanian roots in his cooking, to create such dishes as roasted lamb with homemade lavender cheese, mashed vegetables and whey.
+The chef at Babel, Istvan Veres, draws on his Hungarian and Transylvanian roots in his cooking at this Budapest restaurant.

 Bagolyvár